 In Blueprint Denver, street types work together with the future place to evaluate the appropriateness of the intensity of the adjacent development (p.
 67).
-Blueprint Denver classifies South Humboldt Street as Local or Undesignated Future Street Type, which "can vary in their land uses and are found in all neighborhood contexts.
+Blueprint Denver classifies South Franklin Street and Warren Avenue as Local or Undesignated Future Street Types, which "can vary in their land uses and are found in all neighborhood contexts.
 They are most often characterized by residential uses." (p.
 161).
-The proposed U-SU-C1 district is consistent with this description because it allows for primarily residential uses.
+East Iliff is classified as a Residential Collector Future Street Type, which are "Primarily residential uses, but may also include schools, civic uses, parks, small retail nodes and other similar use" (p.160).
+The proposed U-SU-C1 district is consistent with this description because it allows for primarily residential uses